Moving from on-premise to the cloud can offer numerous benefits for businesses and organizations.

-Most of the businesses, nonprofits, and local governments we help move to the cloud see both tangible and intangible benefits shortly after deployment.
-Whether they focus on improved availability and reliability, easier secure access to files, or lower capital expenditures, or the benefits of improved collaboration and access to video conferencing services, very few businesses regret the move.
+Most of the businesses, nonprofits, and local governments we help move to cloud platforms see both tangible and intangible benefits shortly after deployment.
+Whether they focus on improved availability and reliability, easier secure access to files, lower capital expenditures, or the benefits of improved collaboration and access to video conferencing services, very few businesses regret the move.

 Most common across our customer base is the ability to simplify wide area networks.
 Organizations with multiple locations rely on wide area networks to connect offices, servers, and people.
 We see several common architectures, each with limitations.

 - Centralized servers require all users not at the server location to access data remotely, at lower speeds.

 - Distributed servers provide performance, but require more complicated backup solutions and/or data synchronization.

 - Spoke and hub networks connect all sites, typically over leased/dedicated lines.
 Bandwidth between sites is limited and relatively expensive, with a single path (or, hopefully, redundant paths) to the Internet.

 - MPLS (Multi-Protocol Layer Switch) networks provide a managed network, better security, and greater Internet bandwidth, but still rely on leased/dedicated bandwidth to the carrier.

 - Lan-to-Lan and PC-to-LAN VPNs can securely connect machines and sites over private or public lines, but VPN services add overhead that hurts performance, increases admin costs, and makes it more difficult for users to connect.

 When files and other data are centrally located in the cloud, you can simplify your wide area networks and lower costs.